Spaying & Neutering

 Females in good health can also have the surgery done when they are in heat or pregnant.

 The Neutered Male Dog is also less likely to roam, mark territory, and display aggression toward other dogs.
-Dogs will have fewer prostrate problems, tumors around the anus, and a decreased urine odor.
+Dogs will have fewer prostate problems, tumors around the anus, and a decreased urine odor.

 At what age should I get my pet spayed or neutered?

-Dogs and cats approximately 6 months old should be considered for spaying or neutering.
-It is beneficial to get your female animal spayed before their first heat cycle, spaying a pet when they are in heat requires extra attention.
+Dogs and cats approximately 5 months old should be considered for spaying or neutering.
+Spaying a pet when they are in the heat requires extra attention.
 Extra attention is also required for lactating, pregnant, and overweight pets.

 How long will the procedure take?